Primary source

 This wall painting found in the Roman city of Pompeii is an example of a primary source about people in Pompeii in Roman times (portrait of Terentius Neo).

 The diary of Anne Frank is an example of a written primary source, particularly for study on World War II.

 In the study of history as an academic discipline, a primary source (also called an original source) is an artifact, document, diary, manuscript, autobiography, recording, or any other source of information that was created at the time under study.
 It serves as an original source of information about the topic.
 Similar definitions can be used in library science and other areas of scholarship, although different fields have somewhat different definitions.

 In journalism, a primary source can be a person with direct knowledge of a situation, or a document written by such a person.

-Primary sources are distinguished from secondary sources, which cite, comment on, or build upon primary sources.
+Primary sources are distinguished from secondary sources, which interpret, analyze, or otherwise comment on primary sources.
 Generally, accounts written after the fact with the benefit of hindsight are secondary.
 A secondary source may also be a primary source depending on how it is used.
-For example, a memoir would be considered a primary source in research concerning its author or about their friends characterized within it, but the same memoir would be a secondary source if it were used to examine the culture in which its author lived.
+For example, a memoir is a primary source when it is used to study its author's life or personal relationships, but the same text becomes a secondary source if it is used to investigate broader cultural or social conditions.
+Thus, the categories “primary” and “secondary” are relative and depend on the historical context and the purpose of the study.
 "Primary" and "secondary" should be understood as relative terms, with sources categorized according to specific historical contexts and what is being studied.